 IOF Provides medals for IOF Events.

-- All medals, except World Cup medals, are sent without a hanger (ribbon) and the organiser must provide hangers.
+All medals, except World Cup medals, are sent without a neck ribbon (hanger) and the organiser must provide hangers.

-- World Cup medals are sent WITH a standard IOF hanger (ribbon)
+World Cup medals are sent WITH a standard IOF ribbon

 Engrave ‘extra’ medals in case of a tied medal placing